shapeshed/shapeshed.com/content/posts/zsh-corrupt-history-file.md

-{
-  "slug": "zsh-corrupt-history-file",
-  "title": "How to fix a corrupt zsh history file", "date": "2016-10-06T00:00:00+00:00",
++++
+date = "2016-10-06T00:00:00+00:00"
-  "description": "Occasionally you may find you have a corrupt zsh history file preventing you from using the `fc` command or searching the history.
-Here's how to fix it.", "tags": [
+description = "Occasionally you may find you have a corrupt zsh history file preventing you from using the `fc` command or searching the history.
+Here's how to fix it." slug = "zsh-corrupt-history-file" tags = ["Unix", "Linux"] title = "How to fix a corrupt zsh history file"

-    "Unix",
-    "Linux"
-  ]
-}
++++

 ## Corrupt ZSH history file